EMBEDDIA/SummaryMosaics/README.md

 For example using python 3:
 python3 -m http.server 8000

-multi.html will display the multi mosaic for the concordances in the repo root.
+multi.html will display the summary mosaics for the concordances in the repo root.

 Additional concordances can be downloaded using the modNLP concordancing software